jd17jd/42_Get_next_line/README.md

 In this project we have learned to create a function that reades lines given a file descriptor in C and compiling it with a variable buffer size.
 In order to make this we have reviewed the concepts of:
-- static variables
+- Static variables
-- the difference between local & global variables
+- The difference between local & global variables
 - Services such as read(), open(), close().

-And also have checked the use of memory allocation and how to free it properly using malloc(), calloc() and free().
+Also, have checked the use of memory allocation and how to free it properly using malloc(), calloc() and free().